-With this integration, you can use New Relic to collect valuable performance metrics and inventory data from your Apache web servers to help you gain complete visibility into your underlying infrastructure.
+With our infrastructure monitoring integration, you can use New Relic to collect valuable performance metrics and inventory data from your Apache web servers to help you gain complete visibility into your underlying infrastructure.
 Metrics and inventory data are sent to Infrastructure and New Relic Insights, which include pre-built dashboards of your Apache metric data.
 You can also easily create alert policies and your own custom queries and charts in Insights.

 Our goal for this integration?
 To help you better manage your Apache infrastructure with speed and agility so you can do everything possible to meet your critical business goals.

 Critical performance and health metrics for monitoring Apache web servers

 The Apache Integration captures key performance metrics and attaches them to the

 metrics command, the integration collects the following metric data attributes: